2022 Wellington protest: Fourth week

 The mood of the protest had changed over the last week, with the more peaceful protesters being outnumbered by the more violent ones.
 On 2 March, police began the process of reclaiming the parliament grounds.
-They were able to regain control of a significant portion of parliamentary land after towing most of the illegally parked vehicles and launching an operation that led to the arrests of 38 protestors.
-Numerous protestors were sighted wielding pitchforks and plywood shields.
+They were able to regain control of a significant portion of parliamentary land after towing most of the illegally parked vehicles and launching an operation that led to the arrests of 38 protesters.
+Numerous protesters were sighted wielding pitchforks and plywood shields.
 Large fires also erupted on Parliamentary grounds.
-At least thirty of the protestors' vehicles were towed due to being illegally parked.
-The fires, set by protestors, resulted in the children's play area catching fire.
+At least thirty of the protesters' vehicles were towed due to being illegally parked.
+The fires, set by protesters, resulted in the children's play area catching fire.
 By 4:38 pm, police had fully regained control of the parliament grounds, with the exception of a small area outside the front gate.
-During confrontations with the police, protestors smashed the glass doors to Victoria University of Wellington's Pipitea Campus (which is opposite parliament and was already occupied by protestors) and set fire to a bin on campus grounds.
+During confrontations with the police, protesters smashed the glass doors to Victoria University of Wellington's Pipitea Campus (which is opposite parliament and was already occupied by protesters) and set fire to a bin on campus grounds.

-By 6:29 pm, Parliament grounds had been cleared and 65 arrests had been made, with protestors engaging in what was considered a "final standoff" with police at the bus terminal on Lambton Quay.
+By 6:29 pm, Parliament grounds had been cleared and 65 arrests had been made, with protesters engaging in what was considered a "final standoff" with police at the bus terminal on Lambton Quay.
 In response to the rioting near Parliament, Metlink closed the Wellington railway station and suspended all rail services.
 Police also advised people to avoid the central business district area near the Railway Station, Victoria University of Wellington's Pipitea campus, and the northern end of Lambton Quay.

 According to Police Assistant Commissioner Richard Chambers, Police arrested 89 people in relation to the riot on 2 March.
 On 3 March, 11 more people were arrested on various charges including arson, grievous bodily harm, inciting violence, theft, assault, trespass and obstruction.